 This efficient little burner has only two parts, so it’s convenient to put together and is less susceptible to damage.
 All you have to do is flip the cooking ring right side up and you’ll be good to go.

-The whole system is small; it’s barely six inches tall and about five and a quarter inches wide, but we love that it’s got a really solid build, owing to its hard-wearing 304 stainless steel material.
+The whole system is small.
+It’s barely six inches tall and about five and a quarter inches wide, but we love that it’s got a really solid build, owing to its hard-wearing 304 stainless steel material.
 This factor also makes the Solo Stove Lite durable and highly resistant to damage.

 While capable of using a variety of fuel types, the Lite’s alcohol fuel dish is sold separately, which is the only bump we’ve so far encountered.

-Still, one can’t deny that shelling out about $70 for this one is well worth the price.
-The Lite burns hot, and does so very efficiently.
+Still, you can’t deny that shelling out about $70 for this one is well worth the price.
+The Lite burns hot and does so very efficiently.
 This is because Solo Stove uses a patented design that burns fuel in two ways.
 First, the vent holes at the bottom route the oxygen to the combustion chamber to burn the fuel.
 The vent holes at the top, in turn, preheat the air, which results in a hotter and cleaner burn.